 In the past few years only, the talent revolution, the great resignation and most recently quiet quitting have dominated conversations.

 All these shifts in workplace culture and expectations can be tied to one common theme: employee engagement.

 It’s no secret 2020 threw the global population a few curve balls, swiftly followed by two years of uncertainty.
 And now, as 2023 approaches, a recession is upon us.
 This not only poses an economic challenge for businesses worldwide, from budget cuts to redundancies, but deeper within organisations, employees will be the ones absorbing the biggest hits.

 In this report, we’ll look into why employee engagement is more vital than ever in these times of change — reframing the latest employer brand, HR and internal comms ever-shifting priorities.

-We combined our experience, working with customers from Amazon and PayPal to Trustpilot and Vodafone, with knowledge from thought leaders in the industry to share our community’s thoughts on The State of Employee Engagement in 2023.
+We combined our experience, working with customers from Amazon and Walgreens to Trustpilot and Vodafone, with knowledge from thought leaders in the industry to share our community’s thoughts on The State of Employee Engagement in 2023.

 So, if you’re facing hiring, attrition or retention challenges, read on to get ahead of the curve and prepare for the challenges ahead.

 We hear the word engagement thrown around like a buzzword, but what does it really mean for an employee to be engaged?